steinwurf/stub/README.rst

     build/platform/test/

-Where ``platform`` is typically is either linux, win32 or darwin depeding on your operating system.
+Where ``platform`` is typically is either linux, win32 or darwin depending on your operating system.

 License